|A yelloweye rockfish seeks refuge in metridium anemones|

-Our ocean's health is critical to all life on the planet, as well as to our economic and physical well-being.
+The ocean's health is critical to all life on the planet, as well as to our economic and physical well-being.
 Monterey Bay National Marine Sanctuary (MBNMS) is particularly important because it supports one of the world's most diverse and productive marine ecosystems.
-MBNMS is affected by many human activities that are actively managed by local, state, and federal agencies to reduce risks posed by pollution, resource extraction and habitat degradation.
+The sanctuary is affected by many human activities that are actively managed by local, state, and federal agencies to reduce risks posed by pollution, resource extraction and habitat degradation.
 While specific agencies often concentrate on single issues or resources, protecting the ecosystem as a whole requires an integrated approach.

 MBNMS focuses ecosystem-based management efforts on the interconnections among all the physical and biological features of the marine environment, as well as on the interactions among the various resource users and managers.